pivotal/docs-tap/vscode-extension/using-the-extension.md

     The workload panel shows the workloads running in the namespace that is defined in the current Kubernetes context.

-1. (Optional) See the context and namespace currently configured by running
+1. (Optional) See the context and namespace currently configured by running:

     ```console
     kubectl config get-contexts
     ```

-1. (Optional) Set a namespace for the current context by running
+1. (Optional) Set a namespace for the current context by running:

     ```console
     kubectl config set-context --current --namespace=YOUR-NAMESPACE